AP Lang Rhetorical Devices | Add Character & Dynamics to Your Writing

 Last Updated on

 When taking the multiple choice section of the exam, you will encounter over 50 AP Lang rhetorical devices.
 Though that might seem like an intimidating number, we can break them into more manageable chunks.
-Luckily, the AP Lang exam prefers some rhetorical devices over others and we can use this to our advantage.
+Luckily, the AP Lang exam prefers some rhetorical devices over others and we can use this to our advantage so we can aim to get that perfect 5 score.

 First we should have a refresher on what exactly is a rhetorical device?
 A rhetorical device is an author's way of using words to convey meaning, persuade others, and even evoke an emotion on the part of the audience.
-With a skilled writer, these rhetorical techniques can help add character and a certain dynamism to their texts.
+With a skilled writer, these rhetorical techniques can help add character and a certain dynamism to their texts and is a very useful skill.
+Some great writers can utilize their skills to generate a lot of income.

 AP Lang Rhetorical Devices You Must Learn

-We chose these specific 16 due to their relative importance and the frequency of their appearance on the material.
-With these rhetorical devices in hand, you'll have the best rhetorical strategy in town.
+We chose these specific 15 due to their relative importance and the frequency of their appearance on the material.
+With these rhetorical devices in hand, you'll have the best rhetorical strategy in town and you'll be sure to get that 5.

 Or maybe not, but at least you'll have a good start on studying for the AP Lang exam.
 But even with this rhetorical strategy list in hand, I personally find that the delivery of material is just as important.